 Tax rates and the appraised value

 Property appraisers are not tax collectors, and they have nothing to do with the amount of taxes collected.
-Property owners must not only be interested in the value that the property appraisers place to your property, but to how it is determined the amount of tax that you must pay.
+Property owners must not only be interested in the value that the property appraisers place on your property.
+But to how it determined the amount of tax that you must pay.

 How it works

-If a property appraiser has assessed the value of your home to be $55,000 and you are applying for and found out that you are eligible for the $25,000 homestead exemption, the $25,000 is deducted from the assessed value of your home and will leave a taxable value of $30,000.
+Suppose a property appraiser has assessed the value of your home to be $55,000.
+And you are applying for and found out that you are eligible for the $25,000 homestead exemption.
+The $25,000 is deducted from your home’s assessed value and will leave a taxable value of $30,000.